-One of the major annoyance among the Xbox One Gamers is waiting time.
-As Xbox has moved towards digital games, the sizes have made it impossible to start playing the game quickly compared to the games which were installed from the Disc.
-The first attempt Microsoft took was Ready to Start option.
+One of the major annoyances among Xbox One Gamers is waiting time.
+As Xbox has moved towards digital games, the sizes have made it impossible to start playing the game quickly compared to the games installed from the Disc.
+The first attempt Microsoft took was the Ready to Start option.
 It allowed games to start playing games to an extent while the game downloaded in the background.
-That really didn’t work well.
-Now with a recent update to Xbox One, a new feature – FastStart games -have been rolled out.
-In this post, I talk about what is Xbox One FastStart, and how it works with the games.
+That didn’t work well.
+With an update to Xbox One, a feature – FastStart games – has been rolled out.
+In this post, I talk about Xbox One FastStart, and how it works with the games.

 It finds out which parts of the game you need next and starts downloading it as you progress through the game.
 Imagine this as a torrent download, but you are streaming it.
 This meansFastStart identifies which files are needed to begin playing and prioritizes the download of those files first.

 This reduces waiting time.
 It would feel almost like playing it on the servers, with local speed.
 There are two limitations.
 First, you need to have a minimum of 20 Mbps download speed, and secondly, the game should support it.
-It makes take a while for the portfolio to expand.
+It takes a while for the portfolio to expand.

 Which titles will be FastStart-enabled?

 As of now, FastStart will be enabled for a few games that are available on the Xbox Game Pass catalog.
 Also, it will be available for English Language only.
 This will make sure to get the benefits of FastStart out to maximum gamers in a short time.
 As of now, there is no official list of games from the company, but they will be listed here.
 However, The Flame in the Flood, is one of the first games to support FastStart on Xbox One.